Augustus Wollaston Franks: Personal collecting

 Franks had a substantial personal fortune, which he used to build up some remarkable personal collections in parallel with his museum work on acquisitions.
 Though this activity was as an independent collector, it was of benefit also to the holdings of the British Museum, either in the short or longer term.
 It was largely devoted to the collection of ceramics and precious objects of medieval art; it also included many items from the Oxus Treasure, and Franks built up that side of his collection through dealers in India and by purchase from Alexander Cunningham.

 Franks was also an authority on classical art, especially Roman remains in Britain.
-He set up an exhibition of his Asian ceramics, mainly porcelain, at the Bethnal Green Museum in 1876.
+He set up an exhibition of his Asian ceramics, mainly Chinese porcelain, at the Bethnal Green Museum in 1876 in conjunction with the Science and Art Department of the Commottee of Council on Education at South Kensington.
+In his catalogue's second edition published by Eyre & Spottiswoode in 1878 Franks explained in the preface he had since added Japanese wares to make the collection more complete.
 He collected netsuke and tsuba from Japan, finger rings and drinking vessels.
 He was interested too in bookplates and playing-cards, of both of which he formed important collections; the friendship of John Warren, 3rd Baron de Tabley led him to bookplates, and he completed the reference work of Charlotte Elizabeth Schreiber on playing cards.

 Franks' great-grandmother, Sarah Knight, was a cousin of Richard Payne Knight, another wealthy bachelor benefactor of the British Museum.
 Augustus blamed his obsessive collecting on his genes.
 In a manuscript account of his life, which was discovered in 1983, Franks began, "Collecting is a hereditary disease, and I fear incurable."